-Robb is a Canadian Certified Counsellor (CCC), a Response-Based Certificate Student, and he studied for his Masters Degree both at Thompson Rivers University in Kamloops and internationally at Heidelberg University in Germany.
-He has a flexible schedule and is available for sessions evenings, early mornings, weekends and holidays.
+Robb is a Registered Clinical Counsellor (RCC) and Canadian Certified Counsellor (CCC), studying for his Masters Degree both at Thompson Rivers University in Kamloops and internationally at Heidelberg University in Germany.
+He is a student in the Response-Based Practice Certificate program, has a flexible schedule and is available for sessions evenings, early mornings, weekends and holidays.

 Duanna Johnston-Virgo, M.S.W.